Family planning / contraception

 Family planning is key to slowing unsustainable population growth and the resulting negative impacts on the economy, environment, and national and regional development efforts.

-Who provides family planning?
+Who provides family planning / contraceptives?

 It is important that family planning is widely available and easily accessible through midwives and other trained health workers to anyone who is sexually active, including adolescents.
 Midwives are trained to provide (where authorised) locally available and culturally acceptable contraceptive methods.
-Other trained health workers, for example community health workers, also provide counseling and some family planning methods, for example pills and condoms.
+Other trained health workers, for example community health workers, also provide counselling and some family planning methods, for example pills and condoms.
 For methods such as sterilization, women and men need to be referred to a clinician.

 Use of contraception by men makes up a relatively small subset of the above prevalence rates.
 The modern contraceptive methods for men are limited to male condoms and sterilization (vasectomy).